Deer Valley High School (Arizona): Governance

+Extracurricular activities

 Athletics

 Deer Valley High School offers all Arizona Interscholastic Association-sanctioned sports as of the 2011-2012 school year (with the addition of badminton across the district).
 Since 1985, the school has won 12 state titles: three in softball; two in girls' cross country; and one each in boys' track and field, boys' tennis, baseball, boys' volleyball, girls' basketball, girls' track and field, and boys’ basketball in the 2023-2024 season.